ijl/orjson/README.md

 # orjson

 orjson is a fast JSON library for Python.
-It benchmarks as the fastest Python library for JSON serialization, with 1.6x to 2.6x the performance as the nearest other library, with deserialization performance of 0.95x to 1.2x the nearest other library.
+It benchmarks as the fastest Python library for JSON serialization, with 1.6x to 2.6x the performance of the nearest other library, and deserialization performance of 0.95x to 1.2x the nearest other library.

 It supports CPython 3.5, 3.6, and 3.7.
 It is not intended